tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 “—is that!
 Stop the car!
 Jesse!
 Stop the car!”

-She slammed down the breaks and the tires screamed out.
-The truck bounced around and she jerked the wheel to the right, turning us sharply.
+She slammed down on the breaks and the tires screamed out.
+The truck bounced around and she jerked the wheel to the right, swerving us sharply.
 We damn near rolled over in the road, and came to a stop so close to a hedgerow it was almost funny.

-I tried to say, “Jesse, quick turn on the emergency lights!“ But before I could even finish my sentence, she was already pulling her finger off the button.
+I tried to say, “Jesse quick, turn on the emergency lights!“ But before I could even finish my sentence, she was already pulling her finger off the button.
 Hazard lights engaged.

 For a few seconds, the slick croons of Elvis Presley were the only sounds filling the forested silence.

 Then, Jesse was shouting.
 Something like, “Harry, Harry.
 Oh my god, Harry.
 Did you see that?
 Did you see it?”
 And, of course I had seen it.
-I’d been the one to point it out in first place, the strange shape on the road.
+I’d been the one to point it out in the first place, the strange shape on the road.

-You could drive out on those lanes and not run into another person or house for hours.
-At night, the roads are lit only by the moon and your headlights, and those of the rare passing cars.
+You could drive out on those lanes without running into another person or house for hours.
+At night, the roads are lit only by the moon, your headlights, and those of the rare passing cars.
+And, on that night, there was no moon in the sky, no other car in sight.

 It was dark.
 Inky.
 The alchemical kind of black that fuses objects, and transforms them into unfamiliar and unsettling assemblages.

 “What was that?” she said and “God.
 I thought we were gonna crash right into it,” and paused for a moment, and added, “did we?”